SamPom100/Identifier-Plugin/README.md

 ## Usage

-You must have the `identifier.immune` permission node to summon the tool.
+You must have the `identify.immune` permission node to summon the tool.
 This also renders you immune from detection.

 Summon the tool with `/identifier`